 How Your Smartphone Is Keeping You Up At Night?

-For many people across the country, it can be next to impossible to simply turn off their phones at night and get the rest they need.
+For many people across the country, it can be next to impossible to turn off their phones at night and get the rest they need.
 It's estimated that the average Briton spends up to 10 hours per day staring at screens, with 3 of those hours looking at a phone screen.
 Whether browsing through your Facebook feed, checking your email one last time before getting to sleep, or aimlessly binging YouTube videos, smartphones offer an endless array of distractions that can prevent us from getting to sleep at a decent hour.

 The Problems with Blue Light